Peso Pluma: 2022: Breakthrough

 The singer collaborated with Luis R. Conriquez on the song "Siempre Pendientes" released on 15 August.
-The track immediately attracted controversy among news outlets for glorifying labor for drug lord Joaquín "El Chapo" Guzmán, containing the lyrics "JGL, traigo en las cachas orgullosamente" and "Cuido la plaza del señor Guzmán".
-A music video directed by Cesar Acosta starring Kabande and Conriquez holding rifles in the desert supported by a large crew was uploaded to YouTube upon its release, receiving 2 million views in its first 24 hours and being removed from the platform three days later due to public outrage.
+The track immediately attracted controversy among news outlets for glorifying labour for drug lord Joaquín "El Chapo" Guzmán, containing the lyrics "JGL, traigo en las cachas orgullosamente" and "Cuido la plaza del señor Guzmán".
+A music video directed by Cesar Acosta starring Kabande and Conriquez holding rifles in the desert supported by a large crew was uploaded to YouTube upon its release, receiving two million views in its first 24 hours and being removed from the platform three days later due to public outrage.
 On 1 October, Kabande sang the song live onstage at the 8 Music Fest in Culiacán, serving as a replacement act for Junior H after his sudden cancelation from the event.
-In celebration of the city's 491st anniversary, an image of El Chapo was projected on screen for the entirety of his performance, attaining backlash from the audiences, organizers, the city council, and netizens for allegations of promoting drug trafficking.
+In celebration of the city's 491st anniversary, an image of El Chapo was projected on screen for the entirety of his performance, attaining backlash from the audiences, organisers, the city council, and netizens for allegations of promoting drug trafficking.
 El Colectivo de Mujeres Activas Sinaloenses, A.C.
 (CMAS AC) publicly denounced the act, claiming how the performance went against the goal of the festivities to mark "the beginning of the end of drug culture in Culiacán".
 On the association's official Twitter account, they claimed accountability from municipal president Juan de Dios Gámez to apply sanctions on the singer "to guarantee non-repetition", attaching an excerpt of Article 254 of the Penal Code for the State of Sinaloa and indicating the application of up to two years in prison for the accusation.
-In defense, the city council declared that while it disapproved of the projection of the drug leader's image, the municipal authority was "in favor of the freedom of expression of all artists", also considering how the singer was a last-minute addition.
+In defence, the city council declared that while it disapproved of the projection of the drug leader's image, the municipal authority was "in favour of the freedom of expression of all artists", also considering how the singer was a last-minute addition.
 Kabande's songs have also led to threats from the Jalisco New Generation Cartel, a rival to the Sinaloa Cartel.